Xe/site/blog/unix-domain-sockets-2021-04-01.markdown

  - systemd
 ---

-# Unix Domain Sockets for Serving HTTP in Production

 Securing production servers can be a chore.
 It is a seemingly endless game of balancing risks with convenience and not breaking what you want to do.
 Small, incremental gains are usually a very good idea however.
 Today we'll learn how to